Chingu-cohorts/ChinguDevelopersNetwork/README.md

 ### Why Go?

-I'm completely aware of other technologies (Rails, Django, Laravel, etc.) but none of them provided an easy way to create cool APIs.
+We're completely aware of other technologies (Rails, Django, Laravel, etc.) but none of them provided an easy way to create cool APIs.
 Phoenix did, but it's undergoing a lot of changes.
 That and a little bit of curiosity about Go led us to use it.

-### Are you going to release a mobil app?
+### Are you going to release a mobile application?

-It should be possible to create the application, however there is a payment required by Google in order to submit applications to the Play Store and we are not rich.
-So not in our current plans.
+There are no plans for such app.

 ## License